mochajs/mocha/docs/index.md

 ```

 Tests added inside a `.forEach` handler often don't play well with editor plugins, especially with "right-click run" features.
-Another way to paramaterize tests is by generating them with a higher order function.
-This example is equivalent to the one above.
+Another way to parameterize tests is to generate them with a closure.
+This following example is equivalent to the one above:

 ```js
 describe('add()', function() {